meiyor/DeepGaze-Text-Embedding-Map/README.md

 ```python
 python run_dgII_evaluation_plus_TEM.py
 ```
-After you run the training and the test, or after **run_dgII_evaluation_plus_TEM.py** is done executing, a log.txt files will present you the current status of the learning, or if you want to wait until the end of the training  the file **results_TEM.csv** will show you the final Log-likehood (LL), Information Gain (IG), Area Under Curve (AUC), and Normalized Scanpath Saliency (NSS).
+While you run the training and the test, or after **run_dgII_evaluation_plus_TEM.py** is done executing, a log.txt files will present you the current status of the learning, or if you want to wait until the end of the training  the file **results_TEM.csv** will show you the final Log-likehood (LL), Information Gain (IG), Area Under Curve (AUC), and Normalized Scanpath Saliency (NSS).

 A LL evolution through the training epochs could be observed in the following Figure including TEM features.
 This is the full pipeline of our new approach **DeepGaze+TEM**.
 An [AdaBound](https://github.com/Luolc/AdaBound) optimizer and a final Drop-out layer (before the Finalizer) must be added to the network for avoiding overfitting.
 The full pipeline of out semantic-based gaze prediction is shown in the following Figure:

 <img src="https://github.com/meiyor/DeepGaze-Text-Embedding-Map/blob/main/pipeline_def_new_no_scan.jpg" width="1100" height="300">

 The performance comparison between the [DeepGaze (DG)](https://github.com/matthias-k/deepgaze_pytorch) baseline and outr DeepGaze+TEM approach is the following.
-Use the code on **matlab_metrics** directory to compute the based on the resulting .csv file after training and testing using **run_dgII_evaluation_plus_TEM.py**:
+Use the code on [**matlab_metrics**](https://github.com/meiyor/DeepGaze-Text-Embedding-Map/tree/main/matlab_metrics) directory to compute the based on the resulting .csv file after training and testing using **run_dgII_evaluation_plus_TEM.py**:

 |   | **IG** | **LL** | **AUC** | **NSS** |
 | ------------- | ------------- |  ------------- | ------------- |  ------------- |